 Difference between Dangerous & Careless Driving

 There is often a grey area between Dangerous Driving and Careless Driving.
 The test and legal definition are quite similar and for this reason, Careless Driving is described as an alternative charge to Dangerous Driving.
 What this means is that even if there is not enough evidence to establish Dangerous Driving the court can still convict a person of Careless Driving if the circumstances and evidence show that the required standard has not been met.
-However, the penalties that apply are very different, which is why anyone facing a Dangerous Driving or Careless Driving charge should obtain specialist legal advice.
+However, the consequences that apply are very different, which is why anyone facing a Dangerous Driving or Careless Driving charge should obtain specialist legal advice.

 Causing Death by Dangerous Driving